-Should there be further deterioration in the market for auction-rate securities or if the accounting rules for these securities change, the value of our portfolio may decline, which may have an adverse impact on our cash position and our earnings.
-In addition, it is unlikely that we will be able to liquidate our auction-rate securities in the short term.
+Should there be further deterioration in the market for auction-rate securities, the value of our portfolio may decline, which may have an adverse impact on our cash position and our earnings.
+If the accounting rules for these securities change, there may be an adverse impact on our earnings.
+It is unlikely that we will be able to liquidate our auction-rate securities in the short term.